 At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
 It's in discoveries made, processes perfected, and technology advanced.
 In major medical breakthroughs and small acts of kindness.
 And in colleagues who have your back and patients who have your heart.
 As the teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
 Join our acclaimed Child Care Center and discover how your talents can change lives.
 Yours included.

-The Teacher will be responsible for:
+This Teacher II will be responsible for:

 Overseeing the welfare, health and safety of the children in the group.
 Responsible for insuring that all adults carry out Center policies regarding the safety and well‑being of children.
 Preparing healthy snacks, feeds and diapers children.